Supportive Housing for Adults with Disabilities:

 the world on their own terms.

-3i HoME will develop a fully-accessible residential building conveniently located near transportation, employment, shopping and services.
-Our current plans are to provide apartments (studio, one bedroom and two bedroom units) that will be home to approximately 35 families, couples, or individuals, dealing with a physical disability.
-In addition to the private rental apartments, a common living area for social activities, designated work space for service providers, along with an extra studio apartment for overnight personal care attendants will be included.
+In partnership with our co-developer, 3i HoME is designing a fully-accessible affordable residential building in Greater Portland, Maine conveniently located near transportation, employment, shopping and services.
+Our plans are for affordable rental apartments that will be home to approximately 45 households in which at least one member is disabled.
+In addition to the private rental apartments, a common living area for social activities, designated work space for service providers, along with an extra studio apartment for overnight personal care attendants are being considered.

 View Our Vision